 While this is practical and safe, it is also unnecessary to check the FIN and RST flags if traffic is also being scrubbed.
-The scrubbing process will cause PF to drop any incoming packets with illegal TCP flag combinations (such as SYN and FIN or SYN and RST).
+The scrubbing process will cause PF to drop any incoming packets with illegal TCP flag combinations (such as SYN and RST) and to normalize potentially ambiguous combinations (such as SYN and FIN).
 It's highly recommended to always scrub incoming traffic: